enriquein/MinerVeinCoverage/README.md

 The value takes into account all of your vein upgrades and also works when the miner is idle or even unpowered.

+As of version 1.4, it also includes experimental support for the Advanced Mining Machine.

 ## Screenshots

 Under normal operation (with 5 vein upgrades)